MicrosoftDocs/azure-devops-docs/docs/pipelines/process/run-number.md

 If you want to show prefix zeros in the run number, you can add more `r` characters.
 For example, specify `$(Rev:rr)` if you want the `Rev` number to begin with `01`, `02`, and so on.

-If you use a zero-padded `Rev` as part of a version numbering scheme, note that some pipeline tasks or popular tools, like NuGet packages, remove the leading zeros, which causes a version number mismatch in the artifacts that are produced.
+If you use a zero-padded `Rev` as part of a version numbering scheme, some pipeline tasks or popular tools, like NuGet packages, remove the leading zeros.
+This behavior causes a version number mismatch in the artifacts that are produced.

 ## Variables